A small power producer needed to supply a nearby malting facility with its electricity and heating needs.

 What is the solution, you ask?
 Well to redesign the material handling system.
 While this may sound like a large feat, the result would be a reduction of the total pieces of equipment, streamlined material flow, built-in redundancy, and improved safety and reliability.

 An example of a newly reconfigured conveyor layout design would be an L-Path configuration.
-This design allows for a short horizontal section, +/- 20 feet, and relatively long incline section, +/- 120 feet at roughly a 40 degree incline to provide an 80’ of lift.
+This design allows for a short horizontal section, +/- 20 feet, and relatively long incline section, +/- 120 feet at roughly a 40-degree incline to provide an 80’ of lift.

-In the case of the power producer, this enhanced layout design along with appropriate selection of the chain and flight assembly allowed them to effectively unload and evenly distribute the feedstock.
+In the case of the power producer, this enhanced layout design along with an appropriate selection of the chain and flight assembly allowed them to effectively unload and evenly distribute the feedstock.